TheRealFlyingCoder/remix-auth-socials/README.md

 WARNING: V3 Drops outdated packages that dont work with RR7.
 So V3 is considered broken / beta / use at your own risk

 I have started the process of updating some and moving them temporarily into the package to provide access to RR7.
-I dont maintain this super often but if you want to PR one of the others feel free
+I dont maintain this super often but if you want to PR one of the others feel free.

+Currently Unavailable in V3:
+❌ Discord
+❌ Linkedin
+❌ X / Twitter

+Facebook and Google are untested as of yet

 > A collection of Remix Auth strategies for Oauth2 Social logins.